 but does not include any other amount of money ordered to be paid in connection with or as a result of the offence;

+fine enforcement (WDO) order means an order made under the Sentencing Act 1995 section 57A(3);

+fine expiation order means an order issued under section 52F;

+licence suspension order means an order made under section 43;

 offender means a person found guilty of an offence, whether after a plea of guilty or otherwise;

+ongoing fine expiation order has the meaning given in section 52I;

+order to attend for work and development means an order issued under section 47(1);

+person in court custody means a person in custody as defined in the Court Security and Custodial Services Act 1999 section 3 for whom the CEO (as defined in that section) is responsible under that Act;

+police facility means a police station or other premises managed or controlled by the Commissioner of Police at which a person may be detained in police custody;

+prison has the meaning given in the Inspector of Custodial Services Act 2003 section 3;

+prisoner has the meaning given in the Prisons Act 1981 section 3(1);

-registered means registered with the Registry for enforcement under section 41(1);
+registered means registered with the Registry for enforcement under section 32(2)(a) or 32B;

-time to pay order, except in sections 55A and 55B —

-(a) means an order made under section 33(4); and
+responsible officer, in relation to an offender arrested under an arrest warrant issued under section 52Q(1)(b), has the meaning given in section 52ZC(2);

-(b) includes an amended time to pay order;

-work and development order (WDO) means an order made under section 48.
+time to pay order means an order made under section 33, as amended from time to time;

-(2) In this Part these abbreviations are used:

-CCO for community corrections officer;

-WDO for work and development order.
+video link has the meaning given in the Criminal Procedure Act 2004 section 3(1);

+warrant of commitment means a warrant of commitment issued under section 52S;

+warrant of commitment inquiry has the meaning given in section 52M(1);

+warrant of commitment inquiry process has the meaning given in section 52M(2).

+[(2) deleted]

 (3) For the purposes of paragraph (b) of the definition of fine in subsection (1), an order for the payment of compensation for injury, loss or damage suffered as a result of the commission of an offence is not to be prescribed.

 [Section 28 amended: No. 78 of 1995 s.
 41; No. 8 of 1996 s.
 9; No. 51 of 2000 s.
 6; No. 50 of 2003 s.
 29(3); No. 65 of 2006 s.
 63; No. 20 of 2013 s.
-79.]
+79; No. 25 of 2020 s.
+28.]

 29. Application of Part